remotivelabs/remotivelabs-samples/integrations/android-vhal/simple-connection/cpp/README.md

-# Get vechicle traffic from cloud
+# Get vehicle traffic from cloud

 Start by doing